Update (September 30, 2024): ‘Vehicle’ and ‘Platform’ sub-sections revised.

 Competitors

 The VW ID.2 SUV will face stiff competition from a slew of small electric SUVs, mostly models conceived primarily for European markets.
-Bespoke EVs like the Tesla entry-level model, Renault 4, Fiat Panda Electric, and a Skoda small SUV will be among the chief rivals.
+Low-cost EVs like Jeep Renegade EV, the Renault 4, Fiat Grande Panda, and the Skoda Epiq will be among the chief rivals.
 Additional competition will come from entry-level variants of e-SUVs like the Jeep Avenger EV, Hyundai Kona EV, Opel Mokka-e, Peugeot e-2008, and Citroen e-C4, which are budget conversion BEVs.

 TopElectricSUV says